SAP-samples/btp-terraform-mooc-terra1/units/unit_2_2/README.md

 }
 ```

-This advices Terraform to create a resource of type `btp_subaccount`.
+This tells Terraform to create a resource of type `btp_subaccount`.
 We give the resource the name `project subaccount`.

 > [!TIP]
 > We will see the meaning of the resource name in the next unit "Inspecting the Terraform state".